-- (21) If the University refuses to approve the assistance animal for any reason, the owner may request a review of the decision by the Director, People and Culture.
-The Director, People and Culture may seek further advice, including medical experts and people with expertise in animal training. - (22) If the review upholds the refusal to approve and the owner wishes to further contest the matter, they may lodge a formal complaint with the Northern Territory Disability Discrimination Commissioner.
+- (24) If the University does not approve the assistance animal for any reason, the owner may request a review of the decision by the Director People and Culture.
+The Director People and Culture may seek further advice, including medical experts and people with expertise in animal training. - (25) If the review upholds the refusal to approve and the owner wishes to further contest the matter, they may lodge a formal complaint with the Northern Territory Disability Discrimination Commissioner.

-Expectations on owner following approval
+Expectations on owners

-- (23) Assistance animals must wear some form of identification when working, such as jacket identifying the animal as an assistance animal or a harness appropriate for a guide dog. - (24) All assistance animals must have up to date routine parasite prevention (to avoid fleas and ticks in the workplace) to the satisfaction of the AWO. - (25) The owner of the assistance animal must provide for the needs and comfort of the animal in the workplace.
+- (26) Assistance animals must wear some form of identification when working, such as jacket identifying the animal as an assistance animal or a harness appropriate for a guide dog. - (27) All assistance animals must have up to date routine parasite prevention (to avoid fleas and ticks in the workplace) to the satisfaction of the Animal Welfare Officer. - (28) The owner of the assistance animal must provide for the needs and comfort of the animal in the workplace.
 This includes toilet breaks, exercise, and access to food and water.
-The animal may also have other particular requirements, such as a designated relaxation area, a rug or basket or toys. - (26) If the assistance animal has been approved, HSE will assist the owner and the working area or teaching staff with ensuring that appropriate accommodations are made for the owner and animal.
-HSE will also ensure that the presence of the assistance animal is included when developing a Personal Emergency Evacuation Plan (PEEP).
+The animal may also have other particular requirements, such as a designated relaxation area, a rug or basket or toys. - (29) If the assistance animal has been approved, the employee's manager in conjunction with Work Health and Safety will assist the owner and the working area or teaching employees with ensuring that appropriate accommodations are made for the owner and animal.
+Work Health and Safety will also ensure that the presence of the assistance animal is included when developing a Personal Emergency Evacuation Plan (PEEP).

-Expectations of University Staff and Students
+Expectations on University employees and students

-- (27) Staff and students must respect that an assistance animal is a working animal and part of a disability service rather than a pet.
-Anybody other than the owner must not pat, play with, feed or otherwise interact with the animal without the express permission of the owner. - (28) Staff and managers are expected to make reasonable allowance for assistance animals, such as ensuring that there is sufficient space for the animal to rest or allowing the owner time to take the animal outside for toilet breaks or exercise.
+- (30) Employees and students must respect that an assistance animal is a working animal and part of a disability service rather than a pet.
+Anybody other than the owner must not pat, play with, feed or otherwise interact with the animal without the express permission of the owner. - (31) Employees and managers are expected to make reasonable allowance for assistance animals, such as ensuring that there is sufficient space for the animal to rest or allowing the owner time to take the animal outside for toilet breaks or exercise.